cockroachdb/docs/v2.0/architecture/storage-layer.md

 CockroachDB uses RocksDB––an embedded key-value store––to read and write data to disk.
 You can find more information about it on the [RocksDB Basics GitHub page](https://github.com/facebook/rocksdb/wiki/RocksDB-Basics).

-RocksDB integrates really well with CockroachDB for a number of reasons:
+RocksDB integrates really well with CockroachDB because it offers:

-- Key-value store, which makes mapping to our key-value layer very simple
+- Key-value stores, which simply maps to our own KV-oriented operations
-- Atomic write batches and snapshots, which give us a subset of transactions
+- Atomic write batches and snapshots, which provides a subset of transactions

-Efficient storage for the keys is guaranteed by the underlying RocksDB engine by means of prefix compression.
+Keys are also guaranteed to be efficiently stored through RocksDB's prefix compression.

 ### MVCC